jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - Clicking tree item scrolls related text into view
 - Monitors position-tracking service for selected text changes
 - Updates selected tree item when position changes
+# MarkdownCode > services > dialog service
+The dialog service is a shared interface for displaying dialog boxes in other components and services, supporting errors, warnings, and information.
+User-triggered actions in a component should be wrapped in an error handler to show an electron dialog box with error details if needed.